Crypto Update: Coins Drift Lower But Market Remains Stable

 XRP is on sell signals on both time-frames in our trend model, with support zones found near $0.23, $0.21, $0.20, and $0.1930 and with resistance zones ahead near $0.2475, and $0.26.

 LTC/USD, 4-Hour Chart Analysis

-LTC is now on a short-term buy signal while still being on a long-term sell signal in our trend model, with support zones now found near $44 and $38, and with resistance zones ahead near $51 and $56.
+LTC is on a short-term sell signal and a long-term buy signal in our trend model, with support zones now found near $56 and $51, and with resistance zones ahead near $64 and between $72.50 and $75.

 Featured image from Shutterstock